cortexproject/cortex/docs/proposals/shuffle-sharding-on-the-read-path.md

 1. Sort all Queriers by their ID
 2. SID = tenant ID
 3. SID = hash(SID)
-4. Pick the querier from the list of sorted queries with:
+4. Pick the querier from the list of sorted queries with:<br />
 index = FNV-1a(SID) % number of Queriers
 5. Loop to (3) until we’ve found N distinct queriers (where N is the shard size) and stop early if there aren’t enough queriers